shashankpatibandla/RythmicObservers/Deliverables/DataCleaningDocumentation/Datacleaning.md

 ### A contributorship statement.

-1. Sujana - Worked on the issue and the rational to solve the issue part of this assignment
+1. Sujana - Worked on the issue and the rational to solve the issue part of this assignment <br>
-2. Goutam - Worked on the description of data and metadata part of this assignment
+2. Goutam - Worked on the description of data and metadata part of this assignment <br>
-3. Shashank - Worked on data cleaning process
+3. Shashank - Worked on data cleaning process <br>

-Proofread by - Shashank Patibandla on 10/16/2018
+Proofread by - Shashank Patibandla on 10/17/2018